 |8.
 Rear Hook Body|

 Now remember just because you feel you might have mastered one of the punches above, feedback will always be required from a coach eventually.
 Plus there are lots of other elements you will need to learn such as throwing combinations, footwork, head movement etc. (You could even have a matrix of those other elements you need to improve.)

-Hopefully you are getting a picture now that boxing is a never ending game of learning.
+Hopefully, you are getting a picture now that boxing is a never-ending game of learning.

 A really good way to track your progress is by filming yourself while boxing training, you can then compare your footage with online coaches on YouTube or Instagram.